 Being put on “Pelvic Rest” by your doctor or midwife means no strenuous exercise, penetrative intimacy, or deep squats.
 It doesn’t mean NO movement, but many people stop exercising because they don’t know what to do.
 For a hot minute, I wasn’t even sure what to do myself, but then my brain went to work on some options that would honor my doctors orders while allowing me to remain consistent with exercising at home.

 I made something good out of something bad

 I designed this full body movement session while I was on pelvic rest myself, and I’d like to share it here where other people on pelvic rest can benefit.
 Battling Gynae Cancers (or any cancer) is hard.
 This “Pelvic Rest Routine” is my gift for all those in my shoes.
 It would also be great after any type of pelvic treatment or Pap smear as it’s very gentle and relaxing to the pelvic floor muscle group.
 I hope it blesses you, helps you move freely, and feel more relaxed and confident in your care.

 Now, it’s your turn…

 What did you think of my video and how I smashed my speculum?
+What did you think of the Pelvic Rest exercise video?
 Have you ever dealt with HSIL?
 When was your last Pap smear?
 Are you aware of how long your doctor recommends them to be done?
 Some do them every year.
 Others are shifting to every 5 years 😬 Leave a comment below and share this blog to raise awareness!